MGelein/leaves-of-inguri/assets/dialogue/dialogue.md

-COINS(amt) -- sets the amount of coins of the hero, this can also be a relative amt: f.e: `+5` KEYS(amt) -- sets the amount of coins of the hero, this can also be a relative amt: f.e: `+5` RINGS(amt) -- sets the amount of coins of the hero, this can also be a relative amt: f.e: `+5`
+COINS(amt) -- sets the amount of coins of the hero, this can also be a relative amt: f.e: `+5` KEYS(amt) -- sets the amount of coins of the hero, this can also be a relative amt: f.e: `+5` RINGS(amt) -- sets the amount of coins of the hero, this can also be a relative amt: f.e: `+5` KILL(type) -- kills all enemies of a specific type on the current map.
+If no type is provided 'all' is presumed.
 ```

 ## Conditions